QueenChristina/Neverending-Dream-RPG-in-Python/README.md

 <br><br>
 Synopsis: <br>
 &emsp; <b> Neverending Dream </b> is an RPG made in Python about a boy who prefers dreams over reality.
 He has a cat that he loves, but feels the "real" world is boring, gray, and empty otherwise.
 Everyday he must drag himself out of bed to work at Gener Inc., earning just enough money for a little food and sleep.
-In his dreams, however, friends are lovable and the world is colorful and fun.
+In his dreams, though, friends are lovable and the world is colorful and fun.
 As he delves deeper into the dream world, however, dark secrets start to seep out of the seams: something is watching him, and is trapping him in its <b>illusions</b>.
 Ultimately, he must decide between the real world and dream world, as one world suffers the more he stays in the other.

 <p align="center">
   <img src="https://github.com/QueenChristina/Neverending-Dream-RPG-in-Python/blob/master/Pictures/A%20Silent%20Night%2C%20Picking%20Flowers%20with%20My%20Friends.png" width="500">